Bruin Learn: Your Guide to UCLA’s Learning Management System

 How does Bruin Learn differ from the old CCLE system?

-Bruin Learn features a more intuitive design, improved mobile compatibility, better integration with UCLA services, and expanded tools for collaboration, compared to the previous CCLE.
+Bruin Learn features a redesigned interface, improved mobile compatibility, enhanced integration with UCLA services, and expanded collaboration tools compared to the previous CCLE platform.

 Are there training resources for Bruin Learn?

-Yes, UCLA offers extensive training materials, workshops, and tech support, accessible through the Bruin Learn help center and campus IT resources.
+UCLA provides training materials, workshops, and technical support through the Bruin Learn help center and campus information technology resources.

 Can instructors customize their courses in Bruin Learn?

-Absolutely.
-Faculty can tailor modules, add multimedia content, create custom quizzes, and use analytics to monitor student progress.
+Faculty members can customize modules, incorporate multimedia content, create assessments, and utilize analytics to monitor student progress and engagement.

 Is Bruin Learn accessible to students with disabilities?

-Bruin Learn meets accessibility standards and offers tools like screen reader compatibility and customizable notifications, ensuring inclusive participation for all students.
+Bruin Learn conforms to accessibility standards and includes features such as screen reader compatibility and customizable notification options, supporting inclusive participation for all students.

 Leave a comment